jokla/CarND-LaneLines-P1/writeup.md

 * This approach would not work properly:
     * if the camera is placed at a different position
     * if other vehicles in front are occluding the view
-    * if one or more line are missing
+    * if one or more lines are missing
     * at different weather and light condition (fog, rain, or at night)

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to:
+Some possible improvements:

 * Update the ROI mask dynamically
 * Perform a segmentation of the road
 * Using a better filter to smooth the current estimation, using the previous ones
-* If one line is not detected, estimate the new slope using the previous estimation and the other line detection
+* If a line is not detected, estimate the current slope using the previous estimations and the other line detection
-* Use a moving-edges tracker for continuos lines
+* Use a moving-edges tracker for the continuos lines